xeroc/awesome-decentralized-finance/readme.md

   - [UMA](https://umaproject.org) ([source code](https://github.com/umaprotocol), [white paper](https://umaproject.org/UMA-whitepaper.pdf)) - Protocol that allows any two counterparties to design and create their own financial contracts that are secured with economic incentives alone, making them self-enforcing and "universally accessible"
   - [Veil](https://veil.co) ([source code](https://github.com/veilco)) - Peer-to-peer prediction market and derivatives platform built on top of Augur, 0x, and Ethereum

+- BitShares:
+   - Prediction Market assets that can be collateralized by BTS and settled by oracles

 <a name="bundling-protocols" />

 ## Bundling Protocols